akarsh-enciphers/Solutions/index.md

 5. Update this and open your profile section again and you will see that  in the image section there is no image because obviously that was not an url for uploading an image.
 ![SSRF](/images/ssrf3.png)

-6. Now go to the profile image section on left side and right to copy the image location.open a new tab and paste the image location and it will ask you to save the image as shown in below image
+6. Now go to the profile image section on left side and right to copy the image location.
+Open a new tab and paste the image location and it will ask you to save the image as shown in below image
 ![SSRF](/images/ssrf4.png)

 7. Open your terminal and go to where you have saved that image and open that image file using the nano command “nano [file name]”.
 ![SSRF](/images/ssrf5.png)